obsidianmd/obsidian-help/en/Advanced topics/Contributing to Obsidian.md

 #### Plugins

-If you're a JavaScript/TypeScript programmer, you can write [[Third-party plugins]] for Obsidian, now that our plugin API is in alpha.
+If you're a JavaScript/TypeScript programmer, you can write [[Community plugins]] for Obsidian, now that our plugin API is in alpha.

 ### 3. Translation and proofreading